 Before trial, the claimant made a lower offer to settle with ICBC for $63,000.
 This offer therefore ought to have accepted according to the judge.
 ICBC was aware of the extent of the claimants injuries paying $9,191.07 in Part 7 benefits.
 In the event ICBC seeks a post-trial a deduction the judge specify awarded that amount.
-As the Supreme Court made clear:
+As the Supreme Court made clear, correcting the decision:

 2019 BCSC 179 )

 The ICBC policy punishes return to work and offends against the law.
 ICBC policy discriminates against homemakers, retired and the unemployed.

 Ignore policies that offend against the law when deciding whether to settle with ICBC.
 The common law applies to any settlement or offer to settle with ICBC occurring before April 1, 2019 .